rstacruz/onmount/README.md

 ## Automatic observation

-You can turn on automatic observation via [MutationObserver] API using `onmount.observe()`.
-This is not supported in Opera and IE10 (and below).
+You can turn on automatic observation via the [MutationObserver] API.
+Not supported in Opera and IE10 and below.

 ```js
 $.onmount.observe()